 Welcome to the Devotaj Sacred Arts Guide to Counting the Omer.

-I first created this guide to help people explore the practice of counting the omer in an earth-based, embodied, witchy way — many years ago for Peeling a Pomegranate.
-This year (5781/2021), I’m refreshing it for Devotaj Sacred Arts.
-Each week I’ll release the refreshed guide for that week.
-Follow along on your own or on Instagram @devotaj_arts.
+I first created this guide to help people explore the practice of counting the omer in an earth-based, embodied, witchy way — many years ago for Peeling a Pomegranate and refreshed for Devotaj Sacred Arts.

 I hope if you engage in the practice this year, you’ll share your experiences with me and the community in the comments

 Want to share this page?
 Use short link: http://bit.ly/devotaj-omer

 On the second night of Passover we begin the process of “counting the omer.”
 Remember that the Jewish day, at least in Rabbinic Judaism begins at sundown.

 This 49 day period is what I’ve called before our, “trek in the desert.”
 It is the time of purification and growth between leaving Mitzrayim and receiving the revelation at Sinai on Shavuot.
 The practice that many people use is based in kabbalah, a form of Jewish mysticism.
 This omer-counting practice uses the 10 sephirot, emanations of divinity, also referred to as the tree of life.

 Don’t worry — you don’t have to know anything about kabbalah to give this a try!
 And if you want something totally different, check out the Karaite approach to counting the omer in the resources below.

 And remember — this practice started as a physical offering of barley each day — so explore what works for YOU!
 For example many years I use tarot or the Netivot Oracle paired with prompts created by Rav Kohenet Rabbi Jill Hammer to mark the days and explore the spiritual meaning.
 You’ll find others also using tarot and cards for counting the omer on Instagram and Twitter using the hashtag #taromer.